The Springs Course

 Relax on this challenging championship course, as deer amble by in the distance.
 At The Springs golf course, you’ll enjoy the unpretentious atmosphere, attentive service and one of the best practice facilities you’ve experienced.

-Playing between 5,163 and 6,767 yards, this meticulously maintained par 72 course unfolds along the Columbia River and blends seamlessly into the landscape – combining dramatic golf shots with naturally beautiful views.
+Play on this meticulously maintained par 72 course that follows along the Columbia River and blends seamlessly into the landscape.
+With five sets of tees playing between 4,944 and 6,818 yards, you get the perfect combination of dramatic golf shots with the Springs golf course’s naturally beautiful views.

 The Springs Pro Shop

 The Springs Pro Shop has everything you need for an unforgettable day of golf.
 You’ll find a full selection of top of the line apparel, along with some of the best equipment on the market.

 Whether you’re looking for apparel, equipment, customized club fitting or professional lessons, let our dedicated group of professionals take care of you.
 Drop in to get your game in order – and to look good doing it.

 Springs Hole 1